 You’ve got a great brand; your products are the best in the market, and your customer service is first-class.
 You’ve invested thousands into innovative marketing and PR strategies that shout about it, but you’re struggling to achieve the ROI you predicted.
 Unfortunately, you may have created an impersonal monster – a one-way conversation between your brand and the consumers you’re trying to reach.

 Thankfully, it’s easier than you may think to turn customer relationships into a two-way conversation.
 By collecting and showcasing UGC, you give consumers the chance to not only have their say, but to also hear from real customers and find out about their experience with your brand.
-According to a recent findings, a huge 90% of consumers state that user-generated content has an influence on what they buy.
+According to findings, 90% of consumers state that user-generated content has an influence on what they buy.

-This can include anything, product or service reviews, videos and photos, blogs, and any social media content.
+User-generated Content can include anything; product or service reviews, videos, photos, blogs and any social media content.
 The one thing they all have in common is that they are all crafted by a consumer.
 This type of content is crucial to any brand’s marketing strategy and will provide you with a wealth of benefits, including:

 - Increased engagement– UGC is proven to get more engagement with your brand than other forms of marketing.
 This is especially true when it comes to visual content, with videos being shared 1200% more times than links and text combined.

 - Boosted SEO – UGC provides fresh content for your website.
-It’s a great way to enhance your SEO and organic traffic; so much, that 25% of search results for the world’s 20 largest brands are links to UCG.
+It’s a great way to enhance your SEO and organic traffic.

-- Increased sales –By optimising each customer touch point with UGC, you’ll increase customer confidence, which in turn can increase conversions and sales.
-At Feefo, we have seen conversion rates increase by 6% when customer ratings were placed next to the ‘buy now’ button.
-Videos on landing pages can increase average conversion rates by a massive 86%.
+- Increased sales –By optimising each customer touch point with UGC, you’ll increase customer confidence which in turn can increase conversions and sales.
+Feefo have seen conversion rates increase by 6% when customer ratings were placed next to the ‘buy now’ button.

 To see the benefits of UGC, it’s important to actively encourage your customers to engage with your brand and to use the content you receive as many ways as possible.
 Here are the best ways to make the most of UGC: